serchbauti/habi_technical/README.md

 This technical test was worked with django and django rest framework this two is based in python languaje to develop projects easy and fast, in this case consider django is a good idea to complete all topics in the test specially in the develop of rest api with django rest framework.

-In first use django in this case to connect with the database (Mysql) for manage the info made a mirror of the db and contruct three basic models, Properties, Status and Status_history that save the info of database habi.
+In first use django in this case to connect with the database (Mysql) for manage the info made a mirror of the db and construct three basic models, Properties, Status and Status_history that save the info of database habi.

 In second with django rest framework create the serialzers and views neccesarys to create the endpoint requested in the test.